-From 29th March, up to 6 people or 2 households are able to meet outside for the first time in months, so we've put together a few ideas for picnic spots in our beautiful borough.
+The weather is starting to look good so we've put together a few ideas for picnic spots in our beautiful borough.

 If you feel like spoiling yourself, why not get a takeaway from one of the many outlets offering picnic perfect treats.
 Perry Court Farm are offering a delicious takeaway Afternoon Tea, Shelly's Tearoom set in picturesque Chilham Square have a great choice of goodies to take away with you.
 Grab some sourdough sarnies and buns at Macknade Elwick Place, or how about a tasty toastie from The Little Teapot Ashford?
 In the village of Wye, you can get freshly made sandwiches and cakes from the The Coffee Shop.
 In Tenterden you can sample the tempting treats from Peggotty's Tea Shoppe, or The Latte Lounge as well as The Nutmeg Delicatessen and Coffee Shop.